ServerMod/MultiAdmin/README.md

 - NTFL_HP use this to set the starting HP for the class.
 Default = 120
 - NTFC_HP use this to set the starting HP for the class.
 Default = 150
 - NTFG_HP use this to set the starting HP for the class.
 Default = 100
-- SCP049_DISABLE disable this scp, default: no
+- SCP049_DISABLE disable this scp, default: false
-- SCP079_DISABLE disable this scp, default: yes
+- SCP079_DISABLE disable this scp, default: true
-- SCP096_DISABLE disable this scp, default: yes
+- SCP096_DISABLE disable this scp, default: false
-- SCP106_DISABLE disable this scp, default: no
+- SCP106_DISABLE disable this scp, default: false
-- SCP173_DISABLE disable this scp, default: no
+- SCP173_DISABLE disable this scp, default: false
-- SCP457_DISABLE disable this scp, default: yes
+- SCP457_DISABLE disable this scp, default: true
 - FORCE_DISABLE_ENABLE overrides game's default ban value with chosen values (USE OF THIS IS NOT RECOMMENDED)
 - SCP049_AMOUNT max amount of this scp that can be spawned in randomly, default: 1
 - SCP079_AMOUNT max amount of this scp that can be spawned in randomly, default: 1